echorashmi/shopify-echorashmi/README.md

 Okay, gotta shift gears, turns out the home page auto displays 4 products a la code in index.liquid.
 Added one line custom html there just to test.
 Works fine.
 I have access to all the HTML and CSS on the Page.
 Haven't quiet figured out how to fetch individual content yet, that's still to be figured out.
 I know I can do it using GraphQL and Python, just got to write the script and host it up somewhere.

+Backtracking.
+GRAPH API Needs understanding of FB's GraphQL.
+More information available here: http://spec.graphql.org/

+Switching over to REST API Instead.
+Created a new folder - Shopify-app to create the app script in.

+Okay, So I managed to get a Python Script to retrieve the Blog from Shopify API.
+What I don't know next is:
+1 - Where do I host this script?
+2 - How do I pass this information to the Frontend?

+I'm gonna skip past this and dive into the HTML / CSS / JavaScript Pieces a bit more.

+Let's assume this widget has the content available via a variable named 'content_top_alert'